 While this is mainly intended for storing water, the high versatility of this running product means that it can be used as a general portable storage bag, similar to a backpack.
 For example, the expandable back pouch designed to hold a bladder offers enough room for many other items that can come in handy for long hikes and trail runs, such as a map, a GPS device, some food, or an emergency survival kit.
 More storage is available in the front, with one of the shoulder pouches featuring an extra pocket.
 This pocket is very small but it can still be used to hold essentials such as pills or small snacks.
 Something worth noting is that these features can definitely be useful for runners but they shouldn’t be the main selling point.
 If an individual is simply looking for storage during a hike, they would be better off buying a full backpack.

-This same design philosophy can be observed with the Nathan Fireball.
+This same design philosophy can be observed with the race vest.
 Based on appearances, this racing vest seems to be predominantly made from a polyester mesh fabric.
 This material is nearly translucent in all areas except for the rear pouch, resulting in a design that is light as a feather and accommodating to individuals prone to sweating or heat flashes.
-While these are important features for a running vest that certainly come in handy for the Nathan Fireball, this style of design doesn’t result in a great deal of durability.
+While these are important features for a running vest that certainly come in handy for the race vest, this style of design doesn’t result in a great deal of durability.
 This could become an issue for runners who wish to take this vest with them on trail runs but if they manage to exercise proper caution it shouldn’t be a major concern.

 - Lightweight and breathable construction